SCRT have recently delivered phase one of a Natural Flood Management (NFM) project above Staveley, South Cumbria.

 A significant proportion of the problematic surface flow pathway will now be re-directed from the track into a natural depression in the nearby fields where it will drain slowly into the ground.
 This was done by adding culverted sections, cross drains and by carrying out track improvements.

-Phase two of this project has just begun which will see the further installation of three large leaky dams and four kerplunk structures.
+Phase two of this project is due to begin any time now which will see the further installation of three large leaky dams and four kerplunk structures.

 Here are some photographs of the work we completed during phase 1 of the project;